Chordoma: Prognosis

 In one study, the 10-year tumor free survival rate for sacral chordoma was 46%.
-Chondroid chordomas appear to have a more indolent clinical course.
+Prognosis depends on many different factors.
+With appropriate treatment, many chordoma patients will live for a decade or more, and some can be cured.

 Epidemiology

 In the United States, the annual incidence of chordoma is approximately 1 in one million (300 new patients each year).

-Sacral chordomas make up 2 to 4% of all primary bone tumours and 44% of all primary sacral tumours, thus making it the most common malignant sacral tumour.
+Sacral chordomas make up 2 to 4% of all primary bone tumours and 44% of all primary sacral tumours, thus making it the most common malignant sacral tumor.
 About 50 to 60% of chordomas are located in the sacrococcygeal region.
-Males aged between 40 to 50 years are twice as more common than women to get sacral chordoma.
+Males aged between 40 and 50 years are twice as likely as women to get sacral chordoma.

 There are currently no known environmental risk factors for chordoma.
 As noted above germline duplication of brachyury has been identified as a major susceptibility mechanism in several chordoma families.

 While most people with chordoma have no other family members with the disease, rare occurrences of multiple cases within families have been documented.
 This suggests that some people may be genetically predisposed to develop chordoma.
 Because genetic or hereditary risk factors for chordoma may exist, scientists at the National Cancer Institute are conducting a Familial Chordoma Study to search for genes involved in the development of this tumor.

-Society

-Expert Recommendations for the Diagnosis and Treatment of Chordoma is a handbook produced by the Chordoma Foundation, which summarizes recommendations developed by a group of over 40 leading doctors who specialize in caring for chordoma patients.
-It is available electronically in English, Chinese, Italian, Dutch, and Spanish and hardcopies are available in English and Spanish.

 Notable cases

 NFL player Craig Heyward was treated for a chordoma in 1998, which ended his career.
 While initially thought to be successfully removed, the tumor returned in 2005, and caused Heyward's death in May 2006.

 Pro skateboarder Ray Underhill, a member of the Powell-Peralta Bones Brigade, battled chordoma for two years before succumbing to his disease in August 2008.

 Cary Tennis, the popular advice columnist for Salon, announced in his column of November 19, 2009, that he had been diagnosed with a chordoma.

 Former Spanish footballer José Enrique was diagnosed with chordoma in May 2018 and underwent surgery to remove the tumour in June of that year.
-He announced in April 2019 that he had been given the all clear.
+As of 2022, he is doing well.

+Gary Sinise's son, McCanna "Mac" Anthony Sinise, who was a musician, died on January 5, 2024 at the age of 33 from chordoma.
+He had been diagnosed with chordoma in 2018 and eventually became paralyzed from the waist down.
+Shortly after his passing, his family established the Moving Ahead for Cures (MAC) Fund in his honor with the goal of accelerating the development of new treatments for chordoma.

+Prominent British scientist, Paul Workman, lost his mother, Ena, to chordoma in 1989 at the age of 68.